MarsTeam2024/WRO-2024/README.md

 The HuskyLens camera came in clutch, for it has Onboard AI processing and learning capability, which makes up for not using additional controllers/microcontrollers, and that enables it to update readings and feedback in real time based on what the camera is seeing.

 This plays a major role in obstacle challenge, as the HuskyLens has built-in color recognition and object classification/recognition, which for example can help determine the route of the vehicle on the field based on the color of the traffic signs, etc…
-The HuskyLens camera is installed on a tall metal piece at the back of the vehicle, the reason this was done is so that the camera does not see anything beyond the field borders, which can cause interference with the camera and can make it provide false readings, the HuskyLens camera is connected directly to the Arduino board as every other component (also shown in the diagram), Both the Ultrasonic Sensors and the HuskyLens combined ensure the vehicle does not hit any walls or traffic signs, based on the calculations and readings of the camera that it collects in real time, all of which lower the chance of any unexpected events to happen.
+The HuskyLens camera is installed on a tall metal piece at the front of the vehicle, the reason this was done is so that the camera does not see anything beyond the field borders, which can cause interference with the camera and can make it provide false readings, the HuskyLens camera is connected directly to the Arduino board as every other component (also shown in the diagram), Both the Ultrasonic Sensors and the HuskyLens combined ensure the vehicle does not hit any walls or traffic signs, based on the calculations and readings of the camera that it collects in real time, all of which lower the chance of any unexpected events to happen.

 The HuskyLens also helps with the parallel parking in finding the borders and using its AI processing to figure out the best way to park the Vehicle IN PARALLEL without hitting the borders of the parking area.